About Domestic Violence

 Domestic violence is never OK.
 It is an issue that impacts every part of our community.
 It cannot end unless we are all involved in working to stop intimate partner violence, end the silence, and support the people who have suffered or are suffering abuse.

 Whether you are: a person surviving domestic violence currently, survived it in the past, concerned about someone you care about, worried about your own behavior, or just want to get involved in helping stop domestic violence—the information on these pages will be helpful to you.

-• Not allowing partner to work or forcing to work
+- Not allowing a partner to work or forcing them to work

-• If citizenship/immigration status is not stable, s/he may threaten to have partner deported
+- If citizenship/immigration status is not stable, he or she may threaten to have their partner deported